 True or False?
 Stand-up desks make you healthier.

 Answer: You might want to sit down for this one, because it’s false.
 Overuse of the trendy stand-up desk could become a factor in spinal curvature, back pain and unsightly varicose veins.
 Standing in one place all day long is hard on joints and bones, so a sit-stand desk enables you to alternate your work position as needed and in regular intervals.
-The screen should be in a position where eye look directly forward, not up or down.
+The screen should be in a position where eyes look directly forward, not up or down.
 Read more about it in our previous piece.

 True or False?